The rest of your life!

 Weekly free drop-in sessions offered by mindfulness.ie, Sanctuary.ie

 All books by Jon Kabat-Zinn

-"Resilient" by Rick Hanson (sign up for his weekly email)
+"Resilient" by Rick Hanson (also has a weekly email)

 "Hardwiring happiness" by Rick Hanson

 "The now effect" by Elisha Goldstein